Conserved quantities enable the quantum Mpemba effect in weakly open systems

-{\it Discussion.} Analysis on the level of distances is theoretically appropriate, but experimentally less feasible.
-In Fig.~\ref{figure:fig2}, we show how the quantum Mpemba effect manifests itself in terms of observables.
-We show energy density as a function of rescaled time $\epsilon t$ for (a) the integrable Hamiltonian \eqref{eq:H} ($N_C\sim L$) and (b) the chaotic Hamiltonian \eqref{eq:H2} with an additional conserved quantity ($N_C=2$).
-Again, solid lines denote finite coupling $\epsilon=0.05, 0.2, 0.5$ results with diminishing shades for diminishing coupling strength and dashed lines the GGE result.
-The Mpemba effect does not manifest itself in a crossing.
-Rather, the energy density that was initially more distinct from the steady state value (denoted with the horizontal line for $\epsilon=0.05$) gets at some finite time closer to it (for $\epsilon=0.05$ denoted with the vertical line).
-In both cases the initially closer thermal state 'overshoots' the steady state energy density and approaches it nonmonotonically from the other direction.
-This behaviour has first been reported in Ref.~\cite{krhv-19}, where the overshooting of the effective temperature was found to be consistent with the presence of the Mpemba effect.
+{\it Discussion.} Analysis on the level of distances is theoretically appropriate, but experimentally more demanding.
+In Fig.~\ref{figure:fig4}, we show how the quantum Mpemba effect can manifest itself in terms of observables.
+We show time dependence of energy density for the three Hamiltonians considered above with (a) $N_C=1$, (b) $N_C\sim L$, and (c) $N_C=2$ conserved quantities for $\epsilon=0.05$ (fainter) and $\epsilon=0.5$ (darker) coupling strenghts.
+In panels (b) and (c), the Mpemba effect does not manifest itself in a crossing.
+Rather, the energy density that was initially further from the steady state value (denoted with the horizontal line) gets at some finite time closer to it (for $\epsilon=0.05$ denoted with the vertical line).
+In panel (a) such an effect is absent.
+For considered cases at thermal initial states, energy thus correlates with the behaviour of the distance \eqref{eq:d_norm}, however, as discussed in SM \cite{sm}, this is not generically true.
+If the Mpemba effect happens at asymptotically long times, distance \eqref{eq:d_norm} can be reconstructed by combining experimentally measured conserved quantities and classical calculations, see SM \cite{sm}.

 The occurrence of the Mpemba effect in dissipative systems is often related to the orthogonality of the initial state to the slowest decaying mode \cite{cll-21,goold,kcl-22,bh-22,goold2,Hayakawa0,Hayakawa1,shapira,ias-23, zhou-23, liu-24,fs-24,mcblg-24, gsm-24,westhoff2025}.
 An initial state that has zero overlap with the slowest decaying mode will decay at long times faster compared to states that have a finite overlap.
-The Mpemba effect can occur when such an initial state is at the same time farther away from the steady state than another non-orthogonal initial state.
-In the End Matter, we relate our main-text-results on large system sizes to the exact diagonalization study of orthogonality to the slowest mode.
-The absence/presence of the Mpemba effect for a single/multiple conserved quantities corroborates with the orthogonality analysis for different initial thermal states.
+The so called \textit{strong} Mpemba effect can occur when such an initial state is at the same time farther away from the steady state than another non-orthogonal initial state.
+In the End Matter, we corroborate the main-text-results on large system sizes with the exact diagonalization study of orthogonality to the slowest mode.
+This analysis helps us identify the interval of initial temperatures exhibiting the Mpemba effect and pinpoint the condition for the strong effect to occur.
+When the Mpemba effect occurs at asymptotically long times, one can linearize the dynamics around the steady state and formulate a simple geometric condition for its occurrence, reported in SM \cite{sm}.